 - Use gentle liquid detergent for both down and wool duvets/ comforters.

-- We would recommend you to NOT use fabric softeners or any heavy-duty detergents for your down comforter
+- We would recommend you NOT use fabric softeners or any heavy-duty detergents for your down comforter

 - Wash you down on a gentle/ delicate cycle

 Over the years, your duvet gathers dirt, stains, spills, and germs.
 If you have pets and small kids at home, you may need to wash it more often than not.
-In case you have a comforter; you should consider adding a layer of protection such as a duvet cover on it to retain its life span and protect it from dust mites.
+In case you have a comforter; you should consider adding a layer of protection such as a duvet cover it to retain its life span and protect it from dust mites.

 Wool duvets should not be washed since wool is not conducive to washing in its own form.
-The best way to figure out would be to check the label for special permissions for wool washable duvets.
+The best way to figure it out would be to check the label for special permissions for wool washable duvets.
 Washable wool is processed specially, allowing them to be chemical-free and ready to use; that is why it is advisable to avoid dry cleaning solvents.
 However, it is important to remember that wool being a natural fiber must be dealt with extra care so that it can retain its original shape and temperature-regulating qualities.
 Just like this Down Under Bedding’s Australian Wool Duvet that is machine washable in a Commercial size machine.
 Do not wash at home.

 Silk has a natural ability to be susceptible to bacteria, which means it does not require cleaning as often as others filled duvets.
-You could always start with spot cleaning and if needed the take it for professional cleaning.
+You could always start with spot cleaning and if needed take it for professional cleaning.
 Some silk duvets may be machine washable, check labels to be sure.
 It depends on the brand and quality of fabric and silk used in your duvet.
-The Down Under Light Weight Mulberry Silk Duvet Comforter is machine washable in a Commercial size machine.
-Do not wash at home.
+An example of this is Down Under Light Weight Mulberry Silk Duvet Comforter is machine washable in a Commercial size machine.

 I have washed my down duvet many times at home and even though it comes out flat and gets me scared every time, later it fluffs up.
 This is only for my down duvet…..only do this if you are fine risking it.